 - Once the registration process is completed, the Diagnostic Sleep Lab will be notified

 - The Stephens County Diagnostic Sleep Lab is equipped with a comfortable queen size bed

 - Bedding is provided for you in our testing lab - sheets, blankets and lots of pillows are available for your comfort.
 Please do not bring any bedding from home to the testing lab

 - The testing lab is also equipped with a television and a DVD player

 - Sleep center suites are fully equipped with a shower for your convenience

-- A Breakfast voucher is provided for a delicious meal following your sleep test
+- A Breakfast voucher will be provided for a delicious meal on-site following your sleep test

 What to Expect During/After Your Sleep Test

 - The Sleep Technician will connect sensors to your head, chest, legs, and fingers in order to monitor your sleep

 - You may drink water and use the restroom during your sleep test

-- Your sleep test will be monitored from another room by the Sleep Technician
+- Your sleep test will be monitored from another room by the Stephens County Hospital Sleep Technician

 - You will be asked to complete a questionnaire concerning your sleep experience